srd424/magix/Readme.md

 # Next steps

--   `mtest` should be part of `nix flake check`; the Nixpkgs version used by the Flake should also be used in the tests.
 -   Build process should use a lock.
 Use `filelock` and `withFileLock`.
 The library uses `flock`, which is part of `util-linux` (has to be added to flake).
 There should be a test checking the lock.